 On the subject of biomarkers, Tom Grabowski, Professor of Radiology and Neurology, described work in the UW’s Integrated Brain Imaging Center to better understand how the brain’s electrical networks change in preclinical Alzheimer's disease.
 Data from MRI scans, pooled from groups of people, clearly show that this disease weakens the brain's ‘default mode network’ before symptoms onset.
 But, does a measure of network connectivity tell us anything useful about the disease status of an individual patient?
-Grabowski’s team is working on new quantitative methods to determine whether brain network changes can be used to predict Alzheimer's disease-related decline, with enough reliability for clinical use.
+Grabowski’s team, including neuroimaging expert Tara Madhyastha, is working on new quantitative methods to determine whether brain network changes can be used to predict Alzheimer's disease-related decline, with enough reliability for clinical use.

 Taking the afternoon in a new direction, two researchers spoke about designing and creating small molecules capable of fighting amyloid in the brain.
 While Vikram Mulligan, a postdoctoral associate in the UW Institute for Protein Design, suggested ways to design artificial proteins that can bind to amyloid, Valerie Daggett, Professor of Bioengineering, described how her lab used computer simulations to model the signature shape of amyloid protein that makes it toxic.
 Her team is now synthesizing and testing compounds that clamp onto the structure of toxic amyloid, in hopes of silencing the disease.